IntersectMBO/cardano-db-sync/Readme.md

 ## Troubleshooting

-If you have any issues with this project, consult the [troubleshooting][troubleshooting] page for possible solutions.
+If you have any issues with this project, consult the [Troubleshooting][Troubleshooting] page for possible solutions.

 ## Further Reading